ajs787/Youtube-ML-Project/README.md

 To predict whether a YouTube video would continue trending for 7+ days, I trained and compared several machine learning models.
 All models used the same preprocessing pipeline and were evaluated using accuracy, precision, recall, and F1 score.

+  🌲 Random Forest: ~0.82 accuracy

+  ⚡ XGBoost: ~0.82 accuracy

+  🐱 CatBoost: ~0.82 accuracy

+  🌳 Decision Tree, KNN, SVM: ~0.75–0.76 range

+  📉 Logistic Regression: ~0.73 accuracy

+Based on both performance and stability, Random Forest, XGBoost, and CatBoost were selected as our primary models for interpretation.

+⭐ Key Drivers of Long-Term Virality

+Across the best-performing models, the most important features were:

+  🌍 country_uniqueID – strong regional differences in how long videos stay trending

+  📊 Engagement strength: view_count, likes, dislikes, comment_count

+  📈 Engagement ratios: likes_to_views_ratio, comments_to_views_ratio, dislikes_to_views_ratio

+  🏷️ Metadata richness: title_length, tags_length, number of tags

+  🕒 Posting patterns: published_hour, day of week, and time-of-day categories

+🧠 Takeaways

+Overall, the results suggest that virality persistence is not random.
+Early engagement, strong engagement ratios, thoughtful metadata, and regional context all meaningfully influence whether a video continues to trend over time.

 ---

 ## 🚀 **Next Steps**